wso2/docs-open-banking/en/docs/develop/developer-guide.md

         *This link directs you to an external site.
 All copyrights in its content are subject to the terms of the Apache license and are not owned by WSO2.*

-2. Click [here](../assets/attachments/open-banking-sample-toolkit.zip) to download a sample Maven project.
+2. Download or clone the [open-banking-sample-toolkit](https://github.com/DivyaPremanantha/open-banking-sample-toolkit) project.
-3. Follow the sample project and create your own new Maven project.
+3. Follow the `open-banking-sample-toolkit` project and create your own toolkit.

 ##Add JAR files to Maven Repository